named-data-iot/ndn-lite-wiki/Overview.md

 ### Network Component
 * **Forwarder**: In the same process as the application. **No memory copy** in packet processing.
-Content Store is currently not supported given the limited RAM of most IoT deviceS.
+Content Store is currently not supported given the limited RAM of most IoT devices.

 * **NDN Packet Encoding**: Interfaces for Interest Data packet encoding/decoding.